atarhan89/atarhan89/README.md

 I'm a software developer who enjoys contributing to open source projects.
 With this GitHub account, I wanted to create a place to share my projects, keep track of them, and enable others to contribute.

 My Projects
-"I am using Java, Kotlin, HTML, CSS, and React in my projects."
+"I am using Java, JavaScript, HTML, CSS, and React in my projects."

 Expertise